saraelena23/bc2/README.md

 #### Assignment Objectives
 Your objective is to create the front-end of our UF Directory App that will display the listings and allow the user to add and delete old ones.
 To accomplish this you will:
-- modify the **listingController.js** file to display listings, as well as the ability to add new listings and delete old ones.
+- modify the **index.html** and **listingController.js** file to display listings, as well as the ability to add new listings and delete old ones.
--

 ### Tasks
 Take a look at the source code provided to you, and map out how the different files communicate with one another.
 You will notice there is a *factory*, a *controller*, and a *view* (provided by the index.html page).
 It is your responsibility to: